(1)A real estate license expires on the date shown

 is received or postmarked no later than the first business day after

 (d)Initial renewal of sales agent license.
 A sales

 agent applying for the first renewal of a sales agent license must:

-§535.55 of this title (relating to Education and Sponsorship
+title] (relating to Education and Sponsorship Requirements for

-Requirements for a Sales Agent License) no later than 10 business
+a Sales Agent License) [ no later than 10 business days]